rose-coste/whitepapers/state_of_union_containers_pt1.md

 technologies emerging in and around the container space without deep diving too far into the intrinsic concepts and specifics of any one given technology.
-Specifically, this report should be seen as a means to get up-­‐to-­‐speed on what containers are as well as the architecture decisions that exist in adapting containers into both your infrastructure and toolbox.
+Specifically, this report should be seen as a means to get up to speed on what containers are as well as the architecture decisions that exist in adapting containers into both your infrastructure and toolbox.
 In addition, this report will highlight what container systems and utilities serve as the best solution depending on the use case, as